Blockchain-Enabled Deep-Tier Supply Chain Finance

 Date Written: February 1, 2021

-Problem Definition: For many supply chains, deep-tier suppliers, due to their small sizes and lack of access to capital, are most vulnerable to disruptions.
-In this paper, we study the use of advance payment (AP) as a financing instrument in a multitier supply chain to mitigate the supply disruption risk and compare the traditional system (deep-tier financing with limited visibility) with the blockchain-enabled system (financing with perfect visibility).
-The main goal of this paper is to shed light on how blockchain adoption impacts agents' operational and financial decisions as well profit levels in a multitier supply chain.
-Academic/Practical Relevance: Traditionally, because of the limited visibility in the deep-tiers, powerful downstream manufacturers' financing schemes offered to their immediate upstream suppliers are not effective in instilling capital into the deep-tiers.
-Advancements in blockchain technology improve the supply chain visibility and enable the manufacturer to better devise deep-tier financing to improve supply chain resilience.
-Methodology: We develop a three-tier supply chain model and take a game-theoretic approach to understand a financially constrained supply chain's optimal operational and financial strategies.
-Results: We find that the improved supply chain visibility (by blockchain adoption) always benefits the manufacturer by enabling her to induce the desired operational risk-mitigation investment from the tier-1 and tier-2 suppliers.
-However, depending on the directional change in the operational risk-mitigation investment, which depends on the suppliers' initial wealth levels, the tier-1 and tier-2 suppliers can be worse-off.
-The "win-win-win" outcome takes place only when all operational risk-mitigation measures increase, that is, when the tier-1 supplier is severely capital constrained but the tier-2 supplier is moderately capital constrained.
-Comparing the two types of blockchain-enabled deep-tier financing schemes, adjacent-tier delegated financing versus cross-tier direct financing, the manufacturer strictly prefers the latter.
-In contrast, the tier-1 supplier strictly prefers the former because the former endows the tier-1 with financial leverage over the manufacturer.
-The tier-2 supplier prefers the latter only when the emergency source is expensive.
-Managerial Implications: Our insights help firms assess opportunities and challenges associated with enhancing supply chain visibility via blockchain adoption.
+Problem Deﬁnition: For many supply chains, deep-tier suppliers, due to their small sizes and lack of access to capital, are most vulnerable to disruptions.
+We study the use of advance payment (AP) as a ﬁnancing instrument in a multitier supply chain to mitigate the supply disruption risk in a traditional system (with limited visibility) and a blockchain-enabled system (with perfect visibility).
+The main goal of this paper is to shed light on how blockchain adoption impacts agents’ operational and ﬁnancial decisions as well as proﬁt levels in a multitier supply chain.
+Academic/Practical Relevance: Traditionally, because of the limited visibility in the deep-tiers, powerful downstream manufacturers’ ﬁnancing schemes oﬀered to their immediate upstream suppliers are not eﬀective in instilling capital into the deep-tiers.
+Advancements in blockchain technology improve the supply chain visibility and enable the manufacturer to better devise deep-tier ﬁnancing to improve supply chain resilience.
+Methodology: We develop a three-tier supply chain model and take a game-theoretic approach to compare how blockchain-enabled deep-tier ﬁnancing schemes aﬀect a ﬁnancially constrained supply chain’s optimal risk-mitigation and ﬁnancial strategies.
+Results: We ﬁnd that although improved visibility via blockchain adoption can help the manufacturer make informed supply chain ﬁnancing decision, whether it can beneﬁt all supply chain members depends on the ﬁnancing schemes in use.
+Blockchain-enabled delegate ﬁnancing increases risk-mitigation investments and beneﬁts all three tiers of the supply chain only when the tier-2 supplier is severely capital-constrained with the working capital below a threshold.
+Because delegate ﬁnancing endows the intermediary tier-1 supplier with a leverage over the manufacturer, the ineﬃciency inhibits an all-win outcome when the tier-2 supplier is not severely capital-constrained.
+Blockchain-enabled cross-tier direct ﬁnancing exhibits a compelling performance as it always leads to win-win-win outcomes (and thus ubiquitously implementable) regardless of the suppliers’ working capital proﬁle.
+Managerial Implications: Our insights help ﬁrms assess opportunities and challenges associated with enhancing supply chain visibility via blockchain adoption.

-Keywords: Supply chain finance, blockchain, deep-tier financing, supply chain visibility, supply disruption, advance payment
+Keywords: Supply chain finance, blockchain, deep-tier financing, supply chain visibility, supply disruption, advance payment, technology adoption

 Suggested Citation: Suggested Citation